-- 5.1 The remit of the Staff Governance Committee is to: - Consider NHS Fife's performance in relation to its achievements of effective Staff Governance and its compliance with the Staff Governance Standard; - Review action taken on recommendations made by the Committee, NHS Boards, or the Scottish Ministers on Staff Governance matters; - Give assurance to the Board on the operation of Staff Governance systems within NHS Fife, identifying progress, issues and actions being taken, where appropriate; - Support the operation of the Area Partnership Forum and the Local Partnership Forums in their Staff Governance monitoring role and the appropriate flow of information to facilitate this; - Encourage the further development of mechanisms for engaging effectively with all members of staff within the NHS in Fife:
+- 5.1 The remit of the Staff Governance Committee is to: - Consider NHS Fife's performance in relation to its achievements of effective Staff Governance and its compliance with the Staff Governance Standard; - Review action taken on recommendations made by the Committee, NHS Boards, or the Scottish Ministers on Staff Governance matters; - Give assurance to the Board on the operation of Staff Governance systems within NHS Fife, identifying progress, issues and actions being taken, where appropriate; - Support the operation of the Area Partnership Forum and the Local Partnership Forums in their Staff Governance monitoring role and the appropriate flow of information to facilitate this;

-- Contribute to the development of the Annual Delivery Plan, in particular but not exclusively, around issues affecting staff; - Exercise oversight of Workforce Planning, delivery and risk, to enable appropriate scrutiny and monitoring of the Board's Workforce Plan, its delivery against the agreed workplan, and the impact on related strategic risks; - Support the continued development of personal appraisal professional learning and performance; - Review regularly the sections of the NHS Fife Integrated Performance & Quality Report relevant to the Committee's responsibility; - Undertake an annual self-assessment of the Committee's work and effectiveness. - 5.2 The Committee shall review the arrangements for employees raising concerns, in confidence, in line with the National Whistleblowing Standards.
+- Maintain an oversight of employee relations matters, and monitor progress of related processes; - Encourage the further development of mechanisms for engaging effectively with all members of staff within the NHS in Fife; - Contribute to the development of the Annual Delivery Plan, in particular but not exclusively, around issues affecting staff; - Exercise oversight of Workforce Planning, delivery and risk, to enable appropriate scrutiny and monitoring of the Board's Workforce Plan, its delivery against the agreed workplan, and the impact on related strategic risks; - Support the continued development of personal appraisal professional learning and performance; - Review regularly the sections of the NHS Fife Integrated Performance & Quality Report relevant to the Committee's responsibility; - Maintain an oversight of staff health, safety and wellbeing activity, supporting the linkages with promoting staff attendance and monitoring progress within the Board; and - Undertake an annual self-assessment of the Committee's work and effectiveness. - 5.2 The Committee shall review the arrangements for employees raising concerns, in confidence, in line with the National Whistleblowing Standards.
 The Committee shall ensure that these arrangements allow proportionate and independent investigation of such matters and appropriate follow-up action. - 5.3 The Committee is also required to carry out a review of its function and activities and to provide an Annual Report incorporating a Statement of Assurance.
 The proposed Annual Report will be presented to the first Committee meeting in the new financial year or agreed with the Chairperson of the respective Committee by the end of May each year for presentation to the Audit and Risk Committee in June and the Board thereafter. - 5.4 The Committee shall draw up and approve, before the start of each financial year, an Annual Workplan for the Committee's planned work during the forthcoming year. - 5.5 The Committee shall provide assurance to the Board on achievement and maintenance of Best Value standards, relevant to the Committee's area of governance as set out in Audit Scotland's baseline report "Developing Best Value Arrangements" and the Scottish Public Finance Manual.